Feb 2023

 I think it’s because when you get accustomed to the high you start chasing higher and higher highs.
 But as you get higher and higher, the fall back to the lows are so severe that you start to never want to not be high.
 Because the delta between the highs and lows are so large that the lows become impossible to deal with.
 But the problem is that these highs are causing a ton of damage to your heart and brain and body.
 Damage that will only appear years down the road.

-What’s the lesson in both of those stories?
+What’s the lesson in these stories?
 I think there are 2 lessons.
 Don’t fuck around with addictive substances.
 They’re addictive for a reason.
 Addictive substances are something to stay away from but that is something which is obvious.
 Everyone knows deep down that drugs are bad but they do it anyway.

 Why?
 Because I think people think they’re more capable and have more will power than they actually do.
 Acknowledging that is the first step towards not getting addicted to something.
 So I think the answer is to avoid the first ever use and to never start.
 There’s a reason why the prevailing wisdom is to not to ever smoke your first cigarette or try your first line of cocaine.
 Because it really is a gateway and people don’t understand or internalise the affect of the damage they’re doing to themselves.